vuongducphuong/documentation/content/applications/finance/accounting/reporting/silverfin.rst

 `Silverfin <https://www.silverfin.com>`_ is a third-party service provider that offers a cloud platform for accountants.

-Odoo and Silverfin provide an integration to automate the synchronization of data.
+Leansoft and Silverfin provide an integration to automate the synchronization of data.

 Configuration
 =============